Powered by Smartsupp

 occupational health

-What is Occupational Health?
+What is occupational health?

 Occupational health is about keeping workers safe from getting hurt or sick.
 Workers help companies succeed by doing their jobs well.
 For this reason, companies must make sure employees stay safe and healthy.
 Workplace health also prevents accidents before they happen.
 Accidents happen for many reasons.
 Therefore, it is crucial to train workers on safety rules.
 In other words, the more workers know about safety, the fewer accidents will happen.
 As a result, everyone stays safer.

-Goals of Occupational Health
+Goals of workplace health

 1. Keeping workers healthy and able to do their jobs.